Battle of al-Yamama: Last phase of the battle

-Only about a quarter of Musaylima's army remained in fighting shape, and this part hastened to the walled garden while Muhakim (commander of the right wing) covered its retreat with a small rear-guard.
+Only about a quarter of Musaylima's army remained in fighting shape, and this part hastened to the walled garden while Muhkam (commander of the right wing) covered its retreat with a small rear-guard.
 Soon the Muslims arrived at the walled garden, where a little over 7,000 rebels, Musaylima among them, had taken shelter.
 The rebels had closed the gate.
 The Muslims were anxious to get into the garden and kill the fighters.

 Soon a Muslim soldier al-Bara' ibn Malik asked his fellow men to let him climb the wall so that he could open the gate by killing the guards there.
-The soldier jumped in to the garden and opened the gate.
-The Muslims entered the garden and the last phase of the Battle of Yamama had begun.
+The soldier jumped into the garden and opened the gate.
+The Muslims entered the garden and the last phase of the Battle of al-Yamama had begun.

 Garden of Death

-The rebels stepped back as the Muslims poured into the garden.
-The fighting became more vicious.
-Musaylima was still fighting: he had no intention of giving up.
-As the front moved closer to him, he joined in the combat.
-The last phase of the battle now entered its climax.
-Musaylima became the target of Wahshi ibn Harb (the same man who killed Hamza, the uncle of Muhammad, in the Battle of Uhud).
-He threw the same javelin that he had used to kill Hamza ibn Abd al-Muttalib and struck Musaylima in the stomach; the next moment Mu'awiya ibn Abi Sufyan cut off Musaylima's head.
-The news of the death of Musaylima brought about the rout of his forces.
-The garden where this last phase of the battle took place became known as the "Garden of Death", as the approximately 7,000 rebels within it were killed.
+The rebels stepped back as the Muslims poured into the garden, where the fighting became increasingly vicious.
+Musaylima continued to fight with no intention of surrendering, eventually joining the combat as the front closed in on him.
+During the engagement, Abd al-Rahman ibn Abi Bakr shot and killed Muhkam with an arrow.
+The last phase of the battle reached its climax when Musaylima was targeted by Wahshi ibn Harb, the same man who had killed Hamza, the uncle of Muhammad, at the Battle of Uhud.
+Wahshi used his javelin to strike Musaylima, though historical accounts regarding Musaylima's exact killer remained contested.
+While Mu'awiya ibn Abi Sufyan claimed to have dealt the fatal blow, a claim supported by the Umayyads and later echoed in reports where Caliph Abd al-Malik ibn Marwan deemed a witness description to favor Mu'awiya, others attributed the act to Wahshi himself, who famously remarked that he had killed the best of men and the worst of men.
+Still, various alternative traditions assigned the deed to different combatants, such as Abd Allah ibn Zayd or Abu Dujana.
+Regardless of the conflicting claims over his final moments, Musaylima's death led to the complete rout of his forces.
+The garden where this final phase took place became known as the Garden of Death, as approximately 7,000 rebels perished within it.